tknarr/ddwrt-nvram-tools/README.md

 at the end, or if it did in the data it'll have one escaped as a '\\' double backslash, so you can tell where the value ends and the next entry line begins.

+The -d switch causes the program to read the format used by the defaults.ini file rather than the standard NVRAM backup format.

 Diagnostic messages are written to the standard error stream.
 The program exits with a 0 exit code if everything went well and 1 if an error occurred.